Joannes Designs Week21 'My Flower Garden' a quilt design I created using two different blocks.

 To download Joannes Designs Week21 pattern, rotary cutting block guide or applique templates click on the relevant image below.

-When doing appliqué I find it best to stabilize your backing fabric first.
+When doing appliqué I find it best to stabilise your backing fabric first.
 This will stop the puckered edge from happening when you are stitching on the flowers.
 The easiest method is to use spray starch (available at the supermarket).
 Here is how I do it:

 1. Cover ironing board with an old towel or similar.